Ensembl/thr/README.md

 python manage.py search_index --rebuild -f
 ```

-The last command will create an index called `trackhubs` (the index schema is still WIP), we can get the list of indices using the command
+The last command will create an index called `trackhubs`, we can get the list of indices using the command

 ```shell script
 curl -XGET "http://localhost:9200/_cat/indices"